TerryAckee/TerryAckee/README.md

 The amount of mistakes I made, targeted, and corrected show that I am human.  <--'
 --- and I AM Real and the human engine

+##Seeking the Architect-Tier partner who values the geometric symmetry of vector mapping over the rote repetition of scripted patterns
 🧪 ARCHITECT VS. AUTOMATION: SCRUTINIZE MY LOGIC
 [Watch the Live Solve & Audio Proof →]           .https://github.com/user-attachments/assets/bce1d395-a914-4807-bf3a-3106f991bdbe